Obviously, we love a great steak as much as anyone.

 And there is nothing we dislike more than when a simple mistake ruins a fantastic, tender steak.

-So as a bit of public service, we want to make sure that you are aware of one of the easiest ways to ruin almost any meat cut, a most common error that can transform a melt-in-your-mouth steak into something akin to chewing a rubber boot.
+So as a bit of public service, we want to make sure that you are aware of one of the most common ways people may unknowingly ruin a beautiful cut of meat—an error that can easily transform a melt-in-your-mouth steak into something akin to chewing a rubber boot.

 With any steak cut, you should always slice against the grain, which means against the direction that the muscle fibers run.